-Profiling does not measure the quality of the knowledge base.
+Profiling doesn't measure the quality of the knowledge base.
 It measures the quality of the source data.
-Profiling provides you with statistics that indicate the effect of the specific operation that you are doing in knowledge management or a data quality project on your source data.
-Profiling is always in the context of the specific activity that you are performing.
-You can click the profiling tab in a screen to display profiling data without leaving the stage of the activity that you are performing.
-The profiling table is populated in real time as the process is performed, enabling you to assess data quality tasks as you are performing them.
+Profiling provides you with statistics that indicate the effect of the specific operation that you're doing in knowledge management or a data quality project on your source data.
+Profiling is always in the context of the specific activity that you're doing.
+You can click the profiling tab in a screen to display profiling data without leaving the stage of the activity that you're doing.
+The profiling table is populated in real time as the process is performed, enabling you to assess data quality tasks as you're doing them.
 You can determine whether source data is better after cleansing or de-duplication, and by how much.

 Profiling is part of the DQS knowledge-driven solution.
 It provides information on a knowledge base, matching, or data cleansing process based upon the mapping between data source fields and knowledge base domains.
-Profiling is performed only after mapping is complete; no profiling is performed during the mapping stage of any activity.
+You profile only after mapping is complete; no profiling is done during the mapping stage of any activity.
 Profiling is always attached to an activity.
-The profiling process is performed on the data that is mapped to domains, not on the data in the domains.
-Profiling is integrated into the following steps of activities:
+The process of profiling is done on the data that is mapped to domains, not on the data in the domains.
+It's integrated into the following steps of activities:

 The Discover and Manage domain values steps of the Knowledge discovery activity

 The Cleanse and Manage and view results steps of the Cleansing activity